MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/learner-action-events-infrastructure.md

 Community Training has enabled 4 types of events for customers to track dynamic learner actions on their training instance,

-1. **Login Event**: This will be called when the user explicitly signs in by clicking the Sign In URL in MCT during On-boarding or the AD B2C token of the learner is expired (generally every 90 days) when accessing via the Driver’s app.
+1. **Login Event**: This will be called when the user explicitly signs in by clicking the Sign In URL in CT during On-boarding or the AD B2C token of the learner is expired (generally every 90 days) when accessing via the Driver’s app.
 2. **Course Start Event**: This will be called when a learner starts a course, this is same as lesson starting since Grab only has 1 video lesson in the system (at least with the current migration)
 3. **Module Completion**: This will be the completion of either the lesson or the exam in the course
 4. **Course Completion**: This will be the Course Completion event sent once the Exam is passed

 ### Sample Sequence of Events

-Following will be the sequence of event for a learner accessing a course in MCT with 1 video and 1 lesson.
+Following will be the sequence of event for a learner accessing a course in CT with 1 video and 1 lesson.

-1. LOGIN: When the learner clicks on Sign In button in MCT explicitly
+1. LOGIN: When the learner clicks on Sign In button in CT explicitly
 2. COURSE_START: Start of the Course which is equivalent to start of the Lesson or the Exam
 3. MODULE_COMPLETION: End of Video Completion
 4. MODULE_COMPLETION: Exam completed